 Unconscious bias is a positive or negative mental attitude towards a person, thing or group that is held at an unconscious level.
 Bias is ordinary; it is not a moral failing.
 However, biases do have consequences; they disadvantage stereotyped groups.

 Psychologists tell us that our unconscious biases are simply down to our natural people preferences.
 Biologically we are hard-wired to prefer people who look like us, sound like us and share our interests.
-This is known as social categorisation: a process in which we sort people into groups, a gravitation towards the "safe" or familiar.
+This is known as social categorisation: a process in which we sort people into groups, a gravitation towards the 'safe' or familiar.
 In the workplace, this behaviour can lead to a tendency to recruit or favour people in our own image, rather than those who are more diverse.

 What is unconscious bias and why does it matter?

-To learn more, see Unconscious Bias - a guide
+Unconscious Bias – A guide

 Alternative format: Unconscious Bias – a guide (Microsoft Word).